-My old score was a 94, but I’ve bumped it up to a 96 after attending a press meal here.
+My old score was a 94, but I’ve bumped it up to a 96 after attending a press meal here (and ultimately to a 97 after more visits).
 Here’s what to take away from it all:

 Flavor: This is still a 10, but the 45-day bone-in rib eye is really the true star of the steak menu.
 The prime Double R Ranch beef has an incredible earthy, nutty aroma that lingers in the air all around the plate.
 The flavor is powerful and savory.

 We also tried the porterhouse for two and the tomahawk rib eye for two.
 Both of these are about 8/10.
 There was some slight overcooking here, but the flavor was still nice from the 28-days of dry-aging.
 On average, though, when you take into account the great signature Delmonico cut, strip and filet options (which I already reviewed way back), the 10 score is solid and reliable.
 My favorite of all the cuts I’ve tried, though, is that rib eye above.
 Insane.
 Anyway, here are some shots of the porterhouse and tomahawk for two:

 Portion Size: Now a 9.
 Meats are well hung here.

 Price: I’ve changed the price score from a 9 to a 10.
 This joint somehow manages to keep big ticket items like lobster and booze relatively affordable.
 The bar is slinging $10 glasses of Michter’s bourbon, for fuck’s sake!
 That’s unheard of in a steak joint.
 Bravo.
 And they’re still mixing up a delicious martini.